MandyHole/football-quiz/README.md

 <li><strong>Javascript: </strong>No errors were found passing through the <a href="https://jshint.com/" aria-label="W3C validator website - opens in new window" target="new">jshint validator.</a></li>
 </ul>

+### Colour contrast
+When initially selecting colours, I chose colours associated with football (green pitch, black/white ball, red card) and utilised <a href="https://webaim.org/resources/contrastchecker/" target="new" aria-label="WebAim Colour Checker website - opens in new window">WebAIM's colour contrast checker</a> to ensure the shades and combinations that I used on the site met AAA standards.

 ### Buttons

 ## Deployment